Worksop: Media

 The town receives local news and television programmes from the BBC Yorkshire and ITV Yorkshire regions.
 Local radio stations are BBC Radio Sheffield on 104.1 FM, Greatest Hits Radio South Yorkshire on 107.9 FM, and Trust AM, an online hospital radio station serving the Bassetlaw District General Hospital in the town.
-The local newspapers are the Worksop Guardian and Worksop Trader.
+The local newspapers are the Worksop Guardian and Worksop Wire.

 Places of interest

 Clumber Park, located south of Worksop, is a country park, also owned by the National Trust.
 It has 3,800 acres of parkland.

 Worksop Town Hall was originally established as a corn exchange, designed by Isaac Charles Gilbert and opened in 1851.

 The Worksop War Memorial is a large Grade II* listed cenotaph dedicated to the memory of local residents that died during World War I and II.

 Chesterfield Canal passes through Worksop and is used for activities.

-Mr Straw's House, the family home of the Straw family, was inherited by the Straw brothers, William and Walter, when their parents died in the 1930s.
+Mr Straw's House the family home of the Straw family, was inherited by the Straw brothers, William and Walter, when their parents died in the 1930s.
 The house remained unaltered until the National Trust acquired it in the 1990s and opened it to the public.